Carlton North

 Carlton North is an inner-city suburb in Melbourne, Victoria, Australia, 4 km north of Melbourne's Central Business District, located within the Cities of Melbourne and Yarra local government areas.
 Carlton North recorded a population of 6,177 at the 2021 census.

 The suburb is bordered by Princes Street and Cemetery Road to the south, Royal Parade to the west, Nicholson Street to the east and Park Street to the north.
-Carlton North is home to the Melbourne General Cemetery and the Princes Park, which contains the Princes Park Football Ground.
+Carlton North is home to the Melbourne General Cemetery and the Princes Park, which contains the Princes Park stadium.

 Its main commercial area is along Rathdowne Street, which has numerous cafés, restaurants, small fashion boutiques, bookshops and other businesses.

 Today, Carlton North, like other inner-northern suburbs of Melbourne, contains a mixture of white-collar professionals, bureaucrats and academics.
 The area has become more gentrified than Fitzroy North, Brunswick or Collingwood, resulting in significantly higher median property prices.